caio-dutra/banco-digital-oo/README.md

+🇺🇸
+# Digital Bank with Java and Object Orientation

+* A bank offers its customers two types of accounts (current and savings), which have deposit, withdrawal and transfer functions (between the institution's own accounts).

+### Abstraction

+Ability to concentrate on the essential aspects of a domain, ignoring less important or incidental features.
+In this context, objects are abstractions of entities existing in the domain in question.

+### Encapsulation

+Encapsulating means hiding the implementation of objects, thus creating more concise and easier to use/understand user interfaces.
+Encapsulation mainly favors two aspects of a system: maintenance and evolution.

+### Heritage

+Allows you to define a child class that reuses (inherits), extends, or modifies the behavior of a parent class.
+The class whose members are inherited is called the base class.
+The class that inherits the members of the base class is called a derived class.

+### Polymorphism

+The ability of an object to be referenced in various ways, that is, the ability to treat objects created from specific classes as objects of a generic class.
+Be careful, polymorphism does not mean that the object keeps transforming, quite the opposite, an object is born of a type and dies of that type, what can change is the way we refer to it.
+​

+🇧🇷
 # Banco Digital com Java e Orientação a Objetos

 * Um banco oferece aos seus clientes dois tipos de contas (corrente e poupança), as quais possuem as funcionalidades de depósito, saque e transferência (entre contas da própria instituição).